Bosonic content of three-fermion highest-spin states: Discussion and conclusion

+One would like to gather all such terms into an effective boson $b^\dagger$, so that $(b^\dagger)^M\left|F\right>$ describes the $M$-th excited state of a collective rotation or vibration band.
+Despite the considerable phenomenological success of some such approaches~\cite{Janssen74}, all based on Lie-group theory, this program remained dependent on choices of subgroup decompositions and fermion coupling schemes that could not be justified microscopically~\cite{Iachello19}.

 These considerations have been brought to a head by the advent of manufactured finite systems, such as few-electron quantum dots~\cite{Bakker15} or Rydberg atoms~\cite{Wu21}, that hold the promise of becoming the physical building blocks of quantum computers.
 Robustness, already mentioned in the Introduction, can be described in the collective-model language as a distinction between excitation bands and their bandheads, i.e., the lowest-lying states of each band.
 In deexcitation cascades, states easily populated by decay of higher states are in the same band, while transitions between bands are much weaker and often suppressed by selection rules (i.e., due to their different symmetry).
-The long-standing intuitive understanding of this behavior is that excitations within each band are bosonic in character, while the bands differ in the spatial configuration of the fermionic wave function.
+The long-standing intuitive understanding of this behavior is that excitations within each band are bosonic in character, while the bands differ in the spatial configuration of the fermionic wave function~\cite{Bohr76,Mottelson76,Janssen74,Iachello19}.

-Here, we have applied a precise algebraic definition of the collective excitation to the lowest quartet state of lithium, with three electrons in the high-spin configuration.
-The key breakthrough is the formal separation of kinematics from dynamics.
+Here, we have applied a precise algebraic definition of the collective excitation to the lowest quartet state of lithium, with three electrons in the highest-spin configuration.
+The key breakthrough is the formal separation of kinematics from dynamics, based on the theory of invariants of the kinematic discrete alternating group $\mathcal{A}_N$~\eqref{alter}, rather than of continuous (Lie) groups related to dynamical symmetries~\cite{Iachello19}.
 By listing explicitly the limited number of ways in which a many-fermion wave function can satisfy the Pauli principle, namely the shapes, dynamical bosonic excitations are defined unambiguously as their symmetric-function coefficients.
+The new feature of the scheme~\eqref{scheme} is that it is additive over the shapes, each of which can be regarded as a potential ground state, or bandhead, rather than multiplicative with an assumed ground state as in~\eqref{standard}.
 Our transform of the $N$-fermion wave function by characters of the symmetric group $\mathcal{S}_N^2$ is the natural finite-system analogue of the Fourier transform for infinite systems.
 Thus, we rigorously deduce collective modes directly from a microscopic fermionic wave function.

 The one-electron densities of the bosonic functions displayed in Fig.~\ref{fig_bosons} are the first-ever depiction of such collective modes.
 They readily defy some simplistic expectations.
 Thus, the density of the bosonic function $\Phi_{23}$ is nearly permutationally symmetric among the axes despite the antisymmetry of the corresponding component $\Phi_{23}\Delta_z$ of the wave function being ensured by the highly anisotropic Vandermonde factor $\Delta_z$.
 Most remarkably, the non-trivial spatial distributions of the bosonic functions are hidden behind a nearly featureless electron density, showing the loss of readily extractable information in the latter.